jup-ag/space-station/guides/9-bridge/2-bridging.md

 7. **Transaction ETA & Fee Breakdown:** Here you can review the fees on each blockchain as well as the bridging fee and destination address.
 8. **Routing:** Expandable routing display to review the entire bridge route for the simulated transaction.
 9. **Destination Wallet Address:** If displayed, enter your destination wallet address here.
-10. **Confirm Trade:** After reviewing the route, fees and token inputs click this button to confirm the trade and begin the bridging transactions.
+10. **Confirm Trade:** After reviewing the route, fees, and token inputs, click this button to confirm the trade and begin the bridging transactions.